-Go to UnlockBibleMeaning.com > Genesis 1.26-27 and see Strong’s reference for man (120) click on Next 5 below the reference.
-Notice H127 from H119 which means earth, soil, country, and land.
-Think about how all these words assemble together to describe a human being, what a human being is (soil).
+Go to UnlockBibleMeaning.com > Genesis 1:26-27 and see Strong’s reference for man (H120) click on Next 5 below the reference.
+Notice H127 from H119, which means earth, soil, country, and land.
+Think about how all these words assemble to describe a human being, what a human being is (soil).

-This is why the RSV translates H120: hypocrite, common sort, low.
-They’ve taken the figurative approach (which is their choice and in this instance it’s correct).
+The RSV translates H120: hypocrite, common sort, low.
+They’ve taken the figurative approach (which is their choice, and in this instance, it’s correct).
 Human beings are dirt.
-This is very different from what a lot of humans, especially those in power positions (financially, intellectually…), think about themselves, hence the term, hypocrite.
-This very first reference to adam-humans tells us who and what we really are.
+This is very different from what a lot of humans, especially those in power positions (financially, intellectually, etc.), think about themselves, hence the term hypocrite.
+This very first reference to adam-humans tells us who and what we are.

 Is the rubber hitting the road?
 Is this a realistic description of humankind that fits humans in the 21st Century?

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life

 Learn how to play Take Inventory – The Interconnectivity Game (free) that nourishes your neurons and is taking the world by storm.
 Play a round with family and friends.
 View the above videos and use the tags at the end of this blog for dozens of ideas to play Take Inventory – The Game.